c3n7/c3n7-tech/content/posts/order-by-limit-gotcha.md

 ## Introduction

-On a production environment I was watching a query I had just made attempts at optimization taking longer and longer as days went.
-Usually I would look at `WHERE` clauses to inform me on indexes that need creating or queries that need restructring but often overlooked `ORDER BY` clauses, turns out both need equal attention.
+On a production environment I was watching a query I had just made attempts at optimizing take longer and longer as days went.
+Usually I would look at `WHERE` clauses to inform me on indexes that need creating or queries that need restructuring but often overlooked `ORDER BY` clauses, turns out both need equal attention.

 ## Reproduction